Race Report: Imogene Pass Run 2018

 One of the biggest challenges of trail races is just getting to them.
 That is especially true for someone with no money, no car, and no driver’s license.
 And that is even more true of the Imogene Pass Run where registration opens at 6:00am months before the race starts and usually fills up within 30 minutes.

 Luckily I know some very generous people.
-My sister not only paid my registration fee, but she woke up early and got us registered.
-She and her boyfriend (who has family in the area) also arranged for a us to stay at a house in Ouray the night before the race.
+My sister and her boyfriend helped me pay for the registration and arranged for us to stay at a house in Ouray the night before the race.
 In total there were four of us who registered: my sister, L., her boyfriend, M., our friend, R., and me.
 My dad had a truck for the summer and volunteered to help us get to the start line, and also signed up to help out at the finish line (though it turned out they didn’t need him on race day so he got to hang out in Telluride waiting for us to finish.)

 Once a week in the months before the race my dad would pick me up in his truck and we would drive to a trail to run.
 That routine certainly helped prepare me for the race as it allowed me to spend some time running up and down steep terrain which I would have otherwise had no access to.
 My main goal this training cycle is a November road marathon, and I’m running more consistently than I ever have in preparation for that (averaging over 50 miles per week, which is high for me), so other than the weekly trail runs and a small taper the week of the race, I didn’t train specifically for the Imogene.